A blast from the past in the gay-rights wars

 It launched a movement of churches to try to repeal what eventually became the gay civil rights law.
 In the course of that campaign, it released a video that warned of social mayhem, such as cross-dressing teachers, should the bill pass.

-“Vote for biblical righteousness,” says it’s defunct website, reading like a pamphlet from another age.
+“Vote for biblical righteousness,” says its defunct website, reading like a pamphlet from another age.

 So it’s not a huge surprise that CRISTA Ministries, now run by Tegman, is still sounding this same siren, only in its classrooms.